 Where Can You Find Hotel Mystery Shopper Jobs?

-Contrary to my own thoughts on the matter, it turns out there are quite a few high-end luxury hotels who don’t mind putting their money where their mouth is and hiring Mystery Shoppers to give them honest reviews about their experiences at their hotels.
+There are quite a few hotels who don’t mind putting their money where their mouth is and hiring mystery shoppers to give them honest reviews about their experiences at their hotels.

-While some hotels will hire luxury hotel reviewers independently, others will utilize third-party agencies to perform the Mystery Shopper hiring and some companies recruit globally.
-The more popularly known Mystery Shopper agencies include:
+While some hotels will hire luxury hotel reviewers independently, others will utilize third-party agencies to perform the mystery shopper hiring and some companies recruit globally.

 Another avenue is if you have a travel blog that becomes popular enough you may just start getting those invites to review hotels, guest houses and villas around the world.